marksherriff/vampiregames/syllabus.md

 {: .no_toc }
 Engaging in your career development is an important part of your student experience.
 For example, presenting at a research conference, attending an interview for a job or internship, or participating in an extern/shadowing experience are not only necessary steps on your path but are also invaluable lessons in and of themselves.
 We wish to encourage and support you in activities related to your career development.
 To that end, please notify your instructor by email as far in advance as possible to arrange for appropriate accommodations.

-### Community and Identity
-{: .no_toc }
-The [Center for Diversity in Engineering](https://engineering.virginia.edu/about/diversity-and-engagement/center-diversity-engineering) (CDE) is a student space dedicated to advocating for underrepresented groups in STEM.
-It exists to connect students with the academic, financial, health, and community resources they need to thrive both at UVA and in the world.
-The CDE includes an open study area, event space, and staff members on site.
-Through this space, we affirm and empower equitable participation toward intercultural fluency and provide the resources necessary for students to be successful during their academic journey and future careers.

 ### Harassment, Discrimination, and Interpersonal Violence
 {: .no_toc }
 The University of Virginia is dedicated to providing a safe and equitable learning environment for all students.
 If you or someone you know has been affected by power-based personal violence, more information can be found on the [UVA Sexual Violence website](http://www.virginia.edu/sexualviolence) that describes reporting options and resources available.